io0/NeuroTechX-McGill/README.md

 ## Signal processing
 ![Preprocessing pipeline](/figures/preprocessing_pipeline.png)

 Channel data were filtered, split into windows of 600 ms starting at stimulus onset, and downsampled to 25 Hz.
-We applied a butterworth 0.5 - 20 Hz bandpass filter using scipy.signal.
+We applied a butterworth 0.5 - 20 Hz bandpass filter using scipy.
+The result is a vector with 15 features that can be passed to the LDA classifier.
+With our pipeline, we were able to obtain validation accuracies of 82%.

 Parameters for filtering and downsampling were chosen through offline analysis of P300 recording sessions.
 We were able to obtain the following plot using electrodes PO3 and PO4.
 ![Response plot](/figures/avg_response.png)